dscheinah/pwsafe/README.md

 Additionally to the setup of the server applications you need to prepare the application.
 This can be done as described in the development section following this one.

+Also you may want to minify the CSS and JavaScript and insert the templates inside the index.html file.
+These must be wrapped inside a template with the ID matching the file name without extension.
+See the `Dockerfile` and `build.js` for more information.

 ## Development